opendata-swiss/ogdch_checker/README.md

 python pkg_checker.py -c config.ini -m shacl -b -s -t
 ```

+### Statistics Visualization

+For how produce plots for Shacl and Linkchecker Statistics, see [here](statistics/README.md)

 ## Tests and linting

 We use Github Actions to automatically check the code for style and syntax